 T-28 N28UH is owned by Keith Baker of Missouri; hence the vanity codes on the tail.
 That inaccuracy notwithstanding, the plane has won several awards as an outstanding restoration.

 A static display at Pima Air Museum, this T-28 is shown both before and after restoration.
 As can be seen, the museum diligently reproduced the aircraft’s original service paint scheme.

-T-28 N4168H has been painted in handsome but inaccurate U.S. Navy fighter colors, simulating a supersonic jet such as a McDonnell-Douglas F-4.
+T-28 N746SH (ex N4168H) has been painted in handsome but inaccurate U.S. Navy fighter colors of fighter squadron VF-84 by its Arizona owner, simulating a supersonic jet such as a McDonnell-Douglas F-4.